 Hi!
-Thanks for stopping by the website—I hope you find it helpful.
+Thanks for stopping by—I hope you find the website helpful.

-My moniker is The Financial Bishop,* as you’re already aware of, and in this little corner of the digital world is where I get to share my personal views and opinions about personal finance (Please see the disclaimer page).
+My name is Chris, but my moniker is The Financial Bishop, and in this little corner of the digital world I get to share my personal views and opinions about personal finance (Please see the disclaimer page).
 I’m just an average Joe who went to college and studied the Humanities.
 Then I went on to do a Master of Divinity degree–hence The Financial Bishop moniker.
-But like so many people with non-lucrative degrees, I found myself in a whole lot of debt and unable to find a “good job.”
+However, after three years of the 93 hour degree, I decided not to seek employment within the Church setting.
+And so like many people with non-lucrative degrees, I found myself in a whole lot of debt and unable to find a “good job.”

-Sticking to our snowball debt repayment strategy, we–my spouse and I– paid off nearly $100,000 of debt (school loans and consumer debt) in approximately 3 years.
-And, we’re currently working towards Financial Freedom—a state of being where your financial needs are taken care of due to your income-producing investments.
-We’re not “Financially Independent” yet, but we’re getting closer every day.
-You can read about our story here.
+Sticking to Dave Ramsey’s snowball debt repayment strategy, we paid off nearly $100,000 of debt (school loans and consumer debt) in approximately 3 years.
+Currently I’m working towards Financial Freedom—a state of being where financial needs are addressed by income-producing investments.
+Though I’m not “Financially Independent” (FI) yet, this blog will catalog my journey to FI and beyond.
+I’m getting closer every day.
+You can read about where it all began here.

-I’m writing to share the hope of a life without debt, a life with opportunity and freedom, and a life lived to the fullest.
-For all those blue-collar workers out there, for all those who find themselves in a job they never intended, and for all those who want a richer life, I hope this blog is helpful.
-I’m an average Joe without a highly lucrative degree, making average pay, and fighting for Financial Freedom every day.
+So why write this blog then?
+I’m writing for my family, my loved ones, and for the average Joe and Jane.
+I’m making my way towards FI and I wanted to share that with others who also can’t relate to the high salaried earner.
+If you feel discouraged because of your finances, like you’ll never reach FI, and that you cannot relate to all the bloggers who make well over six figure salaries, this blog is for you.
+I’m writing to share the hope of a life without debt, a life with opportunity, and freedom, and a life lived to the fullest.
+For all those average Joes and Janes out there, for all those who find themselves in a job they never intended, and for all those who want a richer life, I’m writing this blog for you.
+I’m just an average guy without a highly lucrative degree, making average pay fighting for Financial Freedom every day.